raul23/nlp/README.rst

 - The `fourth method <#method-4-identify-text-language-with-cld-2>`_ uses
   `Compact Langauge Detect 2 (CLD-2) <https://github.com/aboSamoor/pycld2>`_ to determine the text language.
 It is the quickest of all the methods tested: it is almost instantaneous.
-Unlike all the other methods, it is able to identify multiple languages in text.
+Unlike all the other methods, it is able to identify multiple languages in a text.
 For each language detected, it returns a tuple containing among other things the language full name and the language code in *ISO 639-1* (`over 165 languages supported by CLD-2 <https://github.com/aboSamoor/pycld2>`_).

   Running time: ~ 0.0 second